First TransPennine Express

 The franchise operated all its services to and through Manchester covering three main routes.
 The service provided rail links for major towns and cities such as Edinburgh, Glasgow, Liverpool, Sheffield, Hull, Leeds, York, Scarborough, Middlesbrough and Newcastle.
 Previously, all services called or terminated at Manchester Piccadilly, but, as of May 2014, a new service running between Newcastle and Liverpool Lime Street, calling at Manchester Victoria was announced, and launched as part of the Northern Hub plan.

 When the franchise was re-tendered, FirstGroup and Keolis tendered separately.
-The franchise was awarded solely to FirstGroup, trading as TransPennine Express.
+The franchise was awarded solely to FirstGroup, which traded as TransPennine Express.

 History

 The TransPennine Express brand was launched in the early 1990s by British Rail, and maintained by the privatised operator Northern Spirit and its successor, Arriva Trains Northern.

 In 2000, the Strategic Rail Authority announced that it planned to reorganise the North West Regional Railways and Regional Railways North East franchises operated by First North Western and Arriva Trains Northern.
-A TransPennine Express franchise would be created for the long-distance regional services, the remaining services being operated by a new Northern franchise.

-In July 2003, the TransPennine Express franchise was awarded to a joint venture between FirstGroup and Keolis, and the services operated by Arriva Trains Northern and First North Western were transferred to First TransPennine Express on 1 February 2004.
+A TransPennine Express franchise would be created for the long-distance regional services while the remaining services were to be operated by a new Northern franchise.
+In July 2003, the TransPennine Express franchise was awarded to a joint venture between FirstGroup and Keolis, and the services formerly operated by Arriva Trains Northern and First North Western were transferred to First TransPennine Express on 1 February 2004.